GIMUN Annual Conference 2018

-The 18th Annual Conference will take place from March 25th until March 31st 2017.
+The 19th Annual Conference will take place from the 24th to the 29th of March 2018.

 The United Nations headquarters in Geneva.